radext-wg/draft-ietf-radext-reverse-coa/draft-dekok-radext-reverse-coa.md

 * CoA

-> Change of Authorition packets.
+> Change of Authorization packets.
 For brevity, when this document refers to "CoA" packets, it means either or both of CoA-Request and Disconnect-Request packets.

 * RADIUS